MartinPankraz/DSAGTechXChange25/5-mastering-the-migration-from-sap-idm-to-entra/student/ex2/ex2.md

 # Exercise 2: Register the custom extension for dynamic approval
 To request assignment to the *SAP BTP Developer* group, an access package is created that uses an existing logic app to find the approver based on the request context.
-You will use the Microsoft Entra admin center with a preview feature flag enabled to configure the access package, starting with the registration of the logic app as a custom extension in your catalog.
+You will use the Microsoft Entra admin center with a preview feature flag enabled for *dynamic approval* to configure the access package, starting with the registration of the logic app as a custom extension in your catalog.

 **Duration:** 5 minutes.